Your guide to a more innovative company

 Read more about the process

-Analyze and evaluate your company’s innovation capacity
+Analyze and evaluate your company’s innovation capabilites

 Create an individual action plan to increase your competitiveness

-Innotrepp is a model for the development of the innovation capacity of companies, with the help of which we can talk about innovation based on the level of development and needs of each company.
+Innosteps is a model for the development of the innovation capacity of companies, with the help of which we can talk about innovation based on the level of development and needs of each company.

 Number of joined companies